The Intercultural House is home to three entities: The Office of Intercultural Life

 The Office of Intercultural Life

 can be found in room 103.
 Headed by the Director of Intercultural Life, the Office provides support to meet the needs of American minority students and international students.
-The Office staff includes two student program interns.Services include:
+The Office staff includes an Assistant Director and two student program interns.Services include:

 The Center for Intercultural Life